ska-telescope/ska-oso-services/docs/src/internal/module_view.rst

    project evolves and when a final structure is established and agreed upon.

-The module view in the oso-services provides a high-level overview of the main components of the oso-services and major interactions between them.
-Detailed view module views of the osdmapper and pht and are also provided in specialised views.
+The module view in the OSO Services offers a high-level overview of the system's core components and their primary interactions.
+To support deeper understanding, dedicated module views are provided for both the OSD Mapper and the Proposal Handling Tool (PHT).

-The module view of the 'pht' shows interactions for the proposals, proposal management and associated modules.
+The PHT module view highlights the internal structure and interactions related to proposal preparation (PPT), proposal management (PMT), and associated subsystems, offering insight into how these components collaborate to support the end-to-end proposal lifecycle.

 .. figure:: diagrams/module_top_view.svg